bhdBohdan/bhdBohdan/README.md

   props) => {
 const someArray: string[] = [
 "-  I’m currently learning NodeJs",
-"-  I’m looking to collaborate on anything fun.",
+"-  Can service for SocketIo Application",
-"-  Ask me anything about .",
+"-  I’m looking to collaborate on anything.",

 ];

 return <>